DutchessNicole/growatt_mqtt/README.md

 - AC variables (V, I, P)
 - Energy generated daily and total (kWh)

+MQTT updates 20-11-2021:

+Changed MQTT_LOGTOPIC to MQTT_LOG_TOPIC
+Added LWT topic to gracefully handle the end of the production day.

+The topic structure is moved from the code to secrets.h If you are updating an existing configuration, make sure to define the complete topic structure in the MQTT_TOPIC_BASE and MQTT_LWT_TOPIC

+for example:
+#define MQTT_TOPIC_BASE "domoticz/energy/pv1";
+#define MQTT_LOG_TOPIC "log";
+#define MQTT_LWT_TOPIC "domoticz/energy/pv1/LWT";

 ## References
 Code structure based on: https://github.com/LukasdeBoer/esp8266-whr930-mqtt